jkuituni/Raven68k/rev2/README.md

 - Dallas DS12887A Real Time Clock
 - Xilinx XC9572XL CPLD as system glue logic.

+The revision 2 of Raven is intended as a minor improvement and bug fix version.
+Most likely no further revisions will be made and work will continue in a higher spec follow-up computer.

 ## Folder structure

 *schematic/* - KiCad schematics for this revision.